Peru: Cultural Landscape

 The La Sierra region of Peru, also known as the Highland region, is known for its stunning mountain landscapes, historical sites, and cultural heritage.
 These attractions, landmarks, and protected areas showcase the country's rich history, natural beauty, and cultural heritage.

-• Huaraz and the Cordillera Blanca: Huaraz is a city nestled in the stunning Cordillera Blanca mountain range.
-It is a base for outdoor enthusiasts exploring the region's impressive snow-capped peaks, glacial lakes, and hiking trails.
+Huaraz and the Cordillera Blanca: Huaraz is a city nestled in the stunning Cordillera Blanca mountain range.
+It is a base for outdoor enthusiasts who want to explore the region's impressive snow-capped peaks, glacial lakes, and hiking trails.
 The Laguna 69 and Huascarán National Park are popular destinations in this area.

 La Selva